 Our finely-tuned Universe part II – Examples of fine tuning

-In a previous post I talked about the four forces which govern the way the Universe works.
+Updated 26 November 2025 In a previous post I talked about the four forces which govern the way the Universe works.
 I’m now going to give some examples of fine tuning.
 How different our Universe would be if these four forces had very different relative strengths.
-But before I do this, it is worth giving a quick summary from… Continue reading Our finely-tuned Universe part II – Examples of fine tuning
+Summary of the Four Forces The Universe is governed… Continue reading Our finely-tuned Universe part II – Examples of fine tuning

 Our Finely-tuned Universe Part I-Fundamental forces

-This is first of a series of three posts in which I'll talk about the idea that the fundamental forces which govern our Universe and fundamental constants such as: the strength of gravity, the electric charge of the electron and the amounts of matter, dark matter and dark energy in the Universe have been in… Continue reading Our Finely-tuned Universe Part I-Fundamental forces
+Updated 26 November 2025 This is first of a series of three posts in which I'll talk about the idea that the fundamental forces which govern our Universe and fundamental constants such as: the strength of gravity, the electric charge of the electron and the amounts of matter, dark matter and dark energy in the… Continue reading Our Finely-tuned Universe Part I-Fundamental forces

 The anthropic principle.